 Paying for an education is one of the biggest expenses most people face in a lifetime – and also one of the most important.
 The education we get plays a direct role in our lives, and can determine our careers, our salaries, and our ability to retire.
 For that reason, marketing educational institutions and companies poses some serious challenges.

 Any marketing you do must keep in mind that education is a powerful force.
 Marketing a school is not like marketing running shoes or milk.
-The logo you choose, and the marketing techniques that you use, are likely to play a significant role in appealing to students and parents alike.
+The education logo you choose, and the marketing techniques that you use, are likely to play a significant role in appealing to students and parents alike.

 The Challenges of Branding Education